open-web3-stack/guardian/packages/example-guardian/README.md

 You may want to try the scripts running your local testnet.
 For some examples like Bots for Liquidations, it may be more convenient as it's way easier to trigger liquidation in the network you can control.
 To run local testnets you need to follow guides in the respective projects.

-Each example is provided with `.env.<example-name>` file that contains example of configuration, and includes network:
+Each example is provided with `.env.<example-name>` file that contains an example of configuration, and includes network:
 `NODE_ENDPOINT` environment variable.
 For local testnet it conventionally equals `ws://localhost:9944`.